 77. In the process of issuing finalised assessments, a small number of errors exceeding \$5000 or 5% of the assessed value have been detected.
-As of 26 October 2016, the SDS Team have found that 2.16% of finalised assessments have been affected by such errors.
-Under my direction, the SDS Team is facilitating the amending these assessments in accordance with the orders of this Court dated 17 October 2016.
+Under my direction, the SDS Team is facilitating the amendment of these assessments in accordance with the orders of this Court dated 17 October 2016.